HinodeXRT/xrtpy/docs/getting_started.rst

 *******
 The XRT controls filter imaging using two sequentially positioned filter wheels, Figure 3.1: in the  `SolarSoft XRT Analysis Guide`_ shows the XRT filter wheels as viewed from the sun.
 The existing filters are structures as so:

-    1. Filters
+#.
+Filters
-        A. Filter Wheel 1 position:
+    #.
+Filter Wheel 1 position:
         - Open
         -  Aluminum Polyimide
         -  Carbon Polyimide
         -  Beryllium thin
         -  Beryllium medium
         -  Aluminum med
-        B. Filter Wheel 2 position
+    #.
+Filter Wheel 2 position
         -  Open
         -  Aluminum mesh
         -  Titanium Polyimide
         -  Gband
         -  Aluminum thick
         -  Beryllium thick
-        C. Open
+    #.
+Open
         Visible light shutter position.
 Reference the XRT mechanisms section 3.5 in the `SolarSoft XRT Analysis Guide`_ for more information about 'Open' shutter position.
-        C. Naming
+    #.
+Naming
         Filters are expressed by their abbreviation when used in a XRTpy object.
 For example, if we want to explore the channel filter that selects the titanium-on-polyimide filter, then the string would be 'Ti-poly'.
 The process is the same for all xrt filters.

-    2. Mirror
+#.
+Mirror
-        A. Explain XRT mirrors - how to use mirror 1 and 2.
+    #.
+Explain XRT mirrors - how to use mirror 1 and 2.

 .. note::
    The X-Ray Telescope Software Guide not intended to be a guide to use XRTpy.